2024 National Day Trip to Vladivostok

 I walked nearby.
 Spaso-Preobrazhensky Cathedral (Спасо-Преображенский кафедральный собор)’s bells rang.
 Went to the train station to buy a ticket for departure, and shot the steam locomotive.
 The ticket seller at the train station pulled Buddy to the window, used her hands to make a little man walking, and said, “Walk, walk, walk, walk…” (I guess so, I don’t understand Russian.) and showed him the route.
 Buddy was gathering info because he will leave on October 4th.
 We called a cab to Far Eastern Federal University (Сувенирная лавка ДВФУ, or FEFU).
 While waiting, the air raid sirens sounded.

 We encountered an uncle at FEFU.
 He went to Khabarovsk from Fuyuan, and came here on September 26th.
 Sat at the seaside for a while, we took a photo with two students.
 On the platform nearby, we met a group of people who were probably middle or high-school students.
 They wore blue uniforms.
 Some guy greeted me with “你好!” and I responded “Privet!”.
 And there was even a guy came to me and said “What’s up?”, and shook my hand like an American black homme, so I responded with “What’s up, bro?”.
 Behind them were another group of people who wore the same blue uniforms.
 Among them, a boy wearing red also greeted me.
 I asked where did he come from.
 He just expressed embarrassedly that he don’t understand or speak English.
 On the platform there was a doctoral student from the Faculty of Arts studing in Nanjing and his traveling companions.
 The person in the Russian group that looked like their teacher asked him to introduce the Nanjing city to them.
 And then they took pictures together.
 After said goodbye to the doctoral student and his companions, Buddy and I picked seats at their stadium.
 Buddy started talking about MBTI.
 I’m an INTP, and he is an INFJ.
 We asked a guy near the stadium where can we find the canteen.
 But he said he didn’t know, because he is a freshman here.
 He had Ayanami Rei and Asuka charms on his backpack.
 When asking for directions we said hello to a student whose home is in Azerbaijan.
 We met a couple who were also looking for the canteen.
 Both of them were medical students, and the guy’s home is in Weifang, Shandong.
 We together found an uncle sitting in a car who was glad to help us find the canteen.
 He pointed it on the map nearby, but it’s not in the Building B we looked up on the website.
 We were lucky enough to find an international student who led us to the canteen in the a hotel, and paid for us with his card.
 Seemed that the Building B canteen was only available to students or employees here.
 The international student’s home is in Zibo, Shandong.
 He only has two chances to come back home per year, once during the summer vacation, and the other during Spring Festival.
 The campus here is so large that they have to wait for the bus to go to the classroom thirty minutes before class begins.
 And a session lasts for one and half an hour.
 More often than not there are four classes a day.
 Freshman and sophomore year was a challenge, because there was a caculus teacher who is extremely strict that only a Chinese and a Vietnamese from a class of thirty people passed their exam.
 Living here, you’ll find Vladivostok’s infrastructure sucks, and when you go back to China you’ll feel like going back to the modernized society.
 And every time you go back home you’ll gain one and a half kilograms weight.
 He also hadn’t used cash for a long time.
-Russians also developing payment systems that utilize QR codes printed on the receipts now.
+Russia also developing payment systems that utilize QR codes printed on the receipts now.
 In Russia, where education is compulsory for twelve years, students also learn English.
 (I asked if they learn English.)
 He also showed us the notice FEFU sent earlier, told students that there would be an air raid siren today because of a drill.
 The girl in the couple selected a cutlet and it did not taste good.
 The international student said he only selects chicken wings or something that he can tell what it is, and he doesn’t dare to select foods that he can’t tell because he knows they taste awful.

 Said goodbye to the international student and FEFU, we four took a cab to Cape Tobizina.
 Some people wearing the Chinese flag were taking photos there, as if they were about to reconquer the East back.
 Buddy said if someday I plan a trip to Tianjian, just look for him, but he will only be available before his graduation in 2026.
 A girl and a couple asked me to help them take photos.